 This is a non-profit that I started in April of 2015 to help educate everyone from school-aged children to seasoned farmers on the importance of sustainable agriculture and how we can utilize methods such as hydroponics to reduce the environmental impact of growing our foods.

-Through outreach programs in the local business arena, and utilization of federal and foundation grants, we are looking to build a multi-million dollar facility on the MS Gulf Coast with the focus of making learning fun for youth and showing farmers how being more sustainable can be more profitable than traditional agriculture.
+Through outreach programs in the local business arena, and utilization of federal and foundation grants, we are looking to build a mobile hydroponic greenhouse on the MS Gulf Coast with the focus of making learning fun for youth and showing farmers how being more sustainable can be more profitable than traditional agriculture.

 You can see more at the website, Coast Hydro.